Memphis police disband unit that beat Tyre Nichols

 Associated Press

 MEMPHIS, Tenn.
-(AP) — The Memphis police chief on Saturday disbanded the unit whose officers beat to death Tyre Nichols as the nation and the city struggled to come to grips with video showing police pummeling the Black motorist.
+(AP) — The Memphis police chief on Saturday disbanded the city’s so-called Scorpion unit, reversing an earlier statement that she would keep it intact and citing a “cloud of dishonor” from the officers who beat Tyre Nichols to death.

 Police Director Cerelyn “CJ” Davis said she listened to Nichols’ relatives, community leaders and uninvolved officers in making the decision.

+Referring to “the heinous actions of a few” that dishonored the unit, Davis said it was imperative that the department “take proactive steps in the healing process.”

 “It is in the best interest of all to permanently deactivate the Scorpion unit,” she said in a statement.
-She said the officers currently assigned to the unit “agree unreservedly” with the step.
+She said the officers currently assigned to the unit agreed “unreservedly” with the step.

+The unit is composed of three teams of about 30 officers who target violent offenders in areas beset by high crime.
+It had been inactive since Nichols’ Jan.
+7 arrest.

+Scorpion stands for Street Crimes Operations to Restore Peace in our Neighborhoods.

+“We must keep in mind that this is just the next step on this journey for justice and accountability, as clearly this misconduct is not restricted to these specialty units.
+It extends so much further,” they said.

+The disbanding was announced as the nation and the city struggled to come to grips with video showing police pummeling Nichols, a Black motorist who was pulled over near his home.

-The footage released Friday left many unanswered questions about the traffic stop involving the Black motorist and about other law enforcement officers who stood by as he lay motionless on the pavement.
+The footage released Friday left many unanswered questions about the traffic stop and about other law enforcement officers who stood by as he lay motionless on the pavement.
+The video also renewed doubts about why fatal encounters with law enforcement continue to happen after repeated calls for change.

 The five disgraced former Memphis Police Department officers, who are also Black, have been fired and charged with murder and other crimes in Nichols’ death three days after the arrest.

-The recording shows police savagely beating Nichols, a 29-year-old FedEx worker, for three minutes while screaming profanities at him in an assault that the Nichols family legal team has likened to the infamous 1991 police beating of Los Angeles motorist Rodney King.
+The recording shows police savagely beating the 29-year-old FedEx worker for three minutes while screaming profanities at him in an assault that the Nichols family legal team has likened to the infamous 1991 police beating of Los Angeles motorist Rodney King.
 Nichols calls out for his mother before his limp body is propped against a squad car and the officers exchange fist-bumps.

 The five officers — Tadarrius Bean, Demetrius Haley, Desmond Mills Jr., Emmitt Martin III and Justin Smith — face up to 60 years in prison if convicted of second-degree murder.